Downey, DUI Dismissed on Motion for Denial of Speedy Trial

 He had picked up the cargo in the Port of Los Angeles and was driving north on the 710 Freeway when he decided to exit the freeway in Downey.
 He had felt the load shift and wanted to take a look inside his truck.
 It was about 10:00 p.m. and a week day.
 This was 2011.

-Without All the Details, What Happened?
-Big rig driver charged with DUI and leaves to Tennessee.
-Four years later his employer tells him about the bench warrants in California.
+Without All the Details, What Happened?: Big rig driver charged with DUI and leaves to Tennessee.
+Four years later his employer tells him about the bench warrant in California.
 Case dismissed on Serna motion.

 According to a 911 call, our client sideswiped two cars as he was exiting the freeway.
 The caller gave the 911 dispatcher his name, address and phone number.
 He then watched as our client pulled over to the side of the road and used towels to mop up the mess of broken bottles and alcohol spilled inside the cargo area of his truck.